 Bristol Dairy Farm invests in sustainable technology

-Bristol-based, Bickfield Farm is set to double productivity after investing in sustainable technology, using £785,000 of funding.
+Bristol-based Bickfield Farm is set to double productivity and reduce their energy costs after investing in sustainable technology, using £785,000 of funding.

-Funding will be used to implement a new milking parlour to improve production and modernise the milking process.
-The state-of-the-art technology will increase the farm’s milking capacity while reducing the overall running time, allowing 50 per cent more cows to be milked during any given period.
+The funding will be used to build a new milking parlour to improve production and modernise the milking process.
+The state-of-the-art technology will increase the farm’s milking capacity while reducing the overall running time, allowing 50% more cows to be milked during any given period.

-Investing in the new milking parlour supports the farm’s long-term sustainability commitment.
-The milking process currently accounts for 60 per cent of the farm’s total electricity usage, and by reducing the running time, the business will achieve a 30 per cent energy saving.
-What’s more, heat generated from the new technology will pass through a heat exchange system and be used to pre-heat water to support the farm’s cleaning process.
+Investing in the new milking parlour supports their long-term sustainability commitment.
+The milking process currently accounts for 60% of the farm’s total electricity usage, and by reducing the running time, the business will achieve a 30% energy saving and a reduction in their energy costs.
+Another benefit is that the heat generated from the new technology will pass through a heat exchange system and be used to pre-heat water to support the farm’s cleaning process.

-The finance package comes via Lloyds Bank’s Clean Growth Finance Initiative, which provides discounted funding to help businesses transition to a lower carbon, more sustainable future.
+The finance package was provided through our Clean Growth Finance Initiative, which provides discounted funding to help businesses transition to a lower carbon, more sustainable future.

 Philip Durbin, who runs the farm with his father Maurice, said: “In recent years, there has been a growing demand for high-quality local dairy produce from across the region.
 Investing in our new milking parlour will allow us to continue to deliver the very best produce more efficiently.